-The legal guardian has 10 days to submit written documentation of absences to school.
-Anything received after the 10 days will not be accepted and absences will remain unexcused.
+The legal guardian has 5 school days to submit written documentation of absences to school.
+Anything received after the 5 school days will not be accepted and absences will remain unexcused.

 Excused Absences

 State law allows exemptions to the compulsory attendance requirements for several types of absences if the student makes up all work assigned during the absence.
 These include the following activities and events: